Medicare Rebates for Life Psychologists are available under the Better Outcomes for Mental Health Scheme for a range of mental health concerns.

 - Psychotic disorders

 Yes.
 The Australian Government recently announced a whole-population Medicare Telehealth service for anyone with a Mental Health Care Plan.
 It allows for up to 20 sessions per calendar year.

-These sessions attract a small gap payment and available until March 2021 until further notice.
+These sessions attract a small gap payment and available until further notice.
 Please see our Fees and Rebates for more information.